 It’s now a Turkuaz Cinematic Universe of sorts, a collection of self-sufficient storylines that intermittently intersect to thrilling effect.
 “We’re like the superhero, Marvel s—,” Shira jokes, “and now we all get to make our own movies where we’re the squad.”

 The path forward from the Turkuaz breakup was a mystery at the time, but each of the seven departing band members quickly found his/her footing on stage and in studios.
-Now, when this group of musicians debuts Cool Cool Cool at Brooklyn Comes Alive on Saturday, September 17th, they’ll each bring to the table a new set of experiences beyond the ones they shared with the hard-touring funk band for a decade.
-[Note: Josh Schwartz will not appear at the Brooklyn Comes Alive show and Nate Edgar (The Nth Power) will handle bass duties.]
+Now, with Cool Cool Cool, they each bring to the table a new set of experiences beyond the ones they shared with the hard-touring funk band for a decade.

 Sammi Garett (vocals) has been working on her debut EP with longtime collaborator Freekbass as her producer, performing her material alongside his at various festival appearances and tour dates.
 On a recent trip to Colorado, they wrote three songs in a day and recorded them live to tape at Color Red.
 “It was an intense and extremely rewarding experience!
 I am so proud that I wrote and recorded three fantastic songs in just a few days,” she says.
 “It was really great getting to work that songwriting muscle and work with musicians who are incredibly talented and supportive.
 I am so proud of what we created together in the studio!”

-Shira Elias (vocals) has remained busy with solo music of her own, playing various festivals and club dates (including a pre-Brooklyn Comes Alive show at NYC’s Nublu 151 with Yesmann on Friday, September 16th) as she puts the finishing touches on her latest EP, Services, the companion piece to 2020’s Goods.
+Shira Elias (vocals) has remained busy with solo music of her own, playing various festivals and club dates as she rolls out her latest EP, Services, the companion piece to 2020’s Goods.
 She had made Goods while she was still living in New York and touring with Turkuaz.
 Services, she says, will reflect her journey since then—the move to L.A., the split from Turkuaz… “All of where I’m at,” she explains.

 Elias also spent several months on the road with The Motet (alongside Brouwers and Schwartz) as part of George Clinton & Parliament-Funkadelic‘s One Nation Under A Groove tour.
 “I think across the board, people are so surprised because they’re getting to see us all in different capacities,” she reflects.
 “Singing with The Motet all summer, being sort of the ‘front person,’ people are just like, ‘Oh, I had no idea.
 I didn’t even know you could do that.'”